Genivia/ugrep/README.md

            >1     An error occurred.

            If -q or --quiet or --silent is used and a line is selected,  the  exit status is 0 even if an error occurred.

     CONFIGURATION
            The  ug command is intended for context-dependent interactive searching and is equivalent to the ugrep --config command  to  load  the  default configuration file `.ugrep' when present in the working directory or in the home directory.

            A configuration file contains `NAME=VALUE' pairs per line, where `NAME` is  the  name  of a long option (without `--') and `=VALUE' is an argu- ment, which is optional and may be omitted  depending  on  the  option.
            Empty lines and lines starting with a `#' are ignored.

            The  --config=FILE  option  and  its  abbreviated form ---FILE load the specified configuration file located in the working directory or,  when not  found,  located  in the home directory.
 An error is produced when FILE is not found or cannot be read.

            Command line options are parsed in the following order: the  configura- tion  file is loaded first, followed by the remaining options and argu- ments on the command line.

            The --save-config option saves a `.ugrep'  configuration  file  to  the working  directory  with  a subset of the current options.
 The --save- config=FILE option saves the configuration to FILE.
 The  configuration is written to standard output when FILE is a `-'.

     GLOBBING
            Globbing  is  used  by options -g, --include, --include-dir, --include- from, --exclude, --exclude-dir, --exclude-from  and  --ignore-files  to match  pathnames  and  basenames in recursive searches.
 Glob arguments for these options should be quoted to prevent shell globbing.

            Globbing supports  gitignore  syntax  and  the  corresponding  matching rules,  except  that a glob normally matches files but not directories.
            If a glob ends in a path separator `/', then it matches directories but not  files,  as if --include-dir or --exclude-dir is specified.
 When a glob contains a path separator `/', the full pathname is matched.
 Oth- erwise  the  basename  of a file or directory is matched.
 For example, *.h matches foo.h and bar/foo.h.  bar/*.h  matches  bar/foo.h  but  not foo.h  and not bar/bar/foo.h.
 Use a leading `/' to force /*.h to match foo.h but not bar/foo.h.

            When a glob starts with a `^' or a `!' as  in  -g^GLOB,  the  match  is negated.
 Likewise, a `!' (but not a `^') may be used with globs in the files specified --include-from, --exclude-from, and  --ignore-files  to negate  the  glob  match.
 Empty lines or lines starting with a `#' are ignored.

            Glob Syntax and Conventions

-           *      Matches anything except a /.
+           *      Matches anything except /.

            ?
-Matches any one character except a /.
+Matches any one character except /.

+           [abc-e]
-           [a-z]  Matches one character in the selected range of characters.
+                  Matches one character a,b,c,d,e.

+           [^abc-e]
-           [^a-z] Matches one character not in the selected range of characters.
+                  Matches one character not a,b,c,d,e,/.

+           [!abc-e]
-           [!a-z] Matches one character not in the selected range of characters.
+                  Matches one character not a,b,c,d,e,/.

            /      When used at the begin of a glob, matches if pathname has no  /.
                   When used at the end of a glob, matches directories only.

            **/    Matches zero or more directories.

            /**    When  used at the end of a glob, matches everything after the /.

            \?
-Matches a ? (or any character specified after the backslash).
+Matches a ? or any other character  specified  after  the  back- slash.

            Glob Matching Examples